Stability bounds for the generalized Kadanoff-Baym ansatz in the Holstein dimer: Results

+We then calculate the total energy as a function of the effective interaction for several values of the adiabatic ratio.
+Figure~\ref{fig:totalenergy} shows two representative cases that illustrate the regimes $\gamma<0.9$ and $\gamma>0.9$, where the total energy is taken to be its value at $t_f$.
 The case $\gamma=0.5$ (Fig.~\ref{fig:totalenergy}a) is completely stable, and the energy behavior is in agreement with the results presented in Ref.~\citenum{sakkinen2015many}; the two distinct lines arise because $t_i=-20$ is insufficient to reach a steady state at large $\lambda$, the other cases converge to the same value and therefore overlap.
 By contrast, $\gamma=1.1$ (Fig.~\ref{fig:totalenergy}b) corresponds to a typical unstable case, where the lower critical value of the effective interaction is found around $\lambda \approx 0.75$.
-The extent of the unstable range depends on the initial time, being the most unstable case $t_i=-200$, which can be related to the longer propagation window.
+The extent of the unstable range depends on the initial time: very fast ($t_i=-20$) and very slow ($t_i=-200$) switching reduce stability (overly abrupt vs. prolonged propagation).
 The situations for $t_i=-40$ and $t_i=-80$ are approximately similar (the two curves almost overlap throughout), with the latter resulting in the most stable case.

 In Fig.~\ref{fig:critical}, we show the instability range $\Delta \lambda_c$ of the effective interaction—defined as the difference between the lower and upper critical values of $\lambda$ (cf.~Fig.~\ref{fig:totalenergy}b)—as a function of the adiabatic ratio, thereby characterizing the emergent instabilities in the parameter space $(\lambda,\gamma)$.
-For all $\gamma \leq 0.8$, the four cases are stable within the explored range $0\leq\lambda\leq4$.
-Conversely, once the adiabatic ratio is larger than $0.9$, all the cases start to exhibit instabilities, which grow exponentially fast.
-It is worth emphasizing that when the effective interaction is smaller than approximately $0.75$, the simulations are stable for all values of the adiabatic ratio studied here ($\gamma \le 4$).
+For all $\gamma\leq 0.8$, the four cases remain stable within the explored range $0\leq\lambda\leq 4$.
+Conversely, once the adiabatic ratio exceeds approximately $0.9$, instabilities appear in all cases and grow exponentially fast.
+Importantly, when the effective interaction is smaller than approximately $0.75$, the simulations remain stable for all adiabatic ratios studied here ($\gamma \le 4$).
+In this weak-coupling regime, correlation effects remain sufficiently small that the GKBA propagation remains consistent with the underlying quasiparticle description, which suppresses the onset of unstable dynamics.